- Homosexuality

 The 117th US Congress legislated additional protections in H.R.8404, the Respect for Marriage Act, on December 13, 2022, mandating all states recognize any public act, record, or judicial proceeding pertaining to marriage in any other state; enforceable by the Attorney General and subject to injunctive and declaratory relief.

-Right to change legal gender in Washington is legal, surgery not required.
+Right to change legal gender in Washington is legal, no restrictions.

 Parent/Guardians must apply on behalf of minors.